DW1718/asst1-malloc-simulator/README.md

 #define free( x ) myfree( x, __FILE__, __LINE__ )

 3. Testing and Instrumentation

-After you are sure your code compiles and operates, you should test and profile your code.

-Writing code that works on basic test cases is nice, but in order to have useful code that you can trust, you must test it thoroughly and understand how your design decisions affect its operation.
-To this end, you will generate a series of workloads to test your implementation.
-Write a test program, memgrind.c, that will exercise your memory allocator under a series of the following malloc()/free() workloads:
+We have implemented the following workloads:

-A: malloc() 1 byte and immediately free it - do this 150 times
+A: malloc() 1 byte and immediately free it - does this 150 times

-B: malloc() 1 byte, store the pointer in an array - do this 150 times.
+B: malloc() 1 byte, store the pointer in an array - does this 150 times.

 Once you've malloc()ed 150 byte chunks, then free() the 150 1 byte pointers one by one.

 C: Randomly choose between a 1 byte malloc() or free()ing a 1 byte pointer - do this 150 times